 Admission Requirements

 Admission requires the successful completion of FYW 100 or FYW 100P (with a B or better), PSYC 110 (with a C or better), and ECED 290, SPED 300, and FNED 346 (with a B- or better), completion of community service learning requirement and an overall GPA of 2.75.
+Candidates are also required to submit current valid BCIs at various times throughout the program in order to participate in practicum experences.

 Retention Requirements